dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When I hear music, I fear no danger.
-I am invulnerable.
-I see no foe.
-I am related to the earliest times, and to the latest.
+  The first virtue in a soldier is endurance of fatigue; courage is only the second virtue.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1125 days)
+## 🌟 Experiences (1126 days)

 ### 🧮 Programming languages